 - Present falsified evidence detailing a trade to receive money for services or goods sold when no transaction happened

-- PEN 484(i) – In California, it is a crime to counterfeit a credit card.
+- PC 484(i) – In California, it is a crime to use a counterfeit credit card.
 Under this law, you commit the offense when you possess or manufacture fake credit or debit cards.
 The statute further criminalizes the possession of equipment used to make the counterfeit cards or the trading and distribution of these counterfeit cards.

 - PIN numbers

 - Other information on the account that is confidential

 You can violate this statute through various ways that include:

 - Using another person's debit or credit card without their authority or knowledge